 What's great about it:

-- Points are American Express Membership Rewards, which can be transferred to a variety of Amex travel partners
+• Points are earned in the form of American Express Membership Rewards, which can be transferred to a variety of Amex travel partners

 For more information, read our full Amex Blue Business Plus Credit Card review.

-Best for simple cash back: American Express Blue Business Cash™ Card
+Excellent for simple cash back: The American Express Blue Business Cash™ Card

-If earning cash to put back into your business is as much of a priority as saving interest on purchases, the American Express Blue Business Cash Card may be a better fit for your needs.
-This card will give you a 0% intro APR for 12 months on purchases, then 18.24% to 26.24% (variable).
+If earning cash to put back into your business is as much of a priority as saving interest on purchases, the American Express Blue Business Cash Card could be the right choice for you.
+This card provides an intro APR offer on purchases, which could help if you have upcoming large expenses.

 Annual fee: $0 (Terms apply)